Is it safe for me to have my baby at Leeds Teaching Hospitals?

 Will you listen to me if I have a concern or complaint?

 Yes, we are actively listening – your voice really matters to us.
 We always take complaints and concerns raised by our birthing people and families and staff very seriously.
-We and we are always looking for ways we can improve.
+We are always looking for ways we can improve.

 We work together with Leeds Maternity & Neonatal Voices Partnership (MNVP) to make improvements using feedback from the experiences of our patients.
 MNVP parent representatives regularly visit our wards and departments to gain feedback from families directly.
 Anyone wishing to get involved in the work of the MNVP can contact: [email protected] or join their Facebook group.